saumya1singh/Fitofy-India/README.md

 Please read our Contributing guidelines [here](https://github.com/SaumyaSingh1/Fitofy-India/blob/master/CONTRIBUTING.md) to get started 💯

 # Contact
-You can reach maintainers team [here](fitofy-saumyasingh.slack.com).
+For more discussion on the project, You can join Slack Channel [here](fitofy-saumyasingh.slack.com).